-SCF's deposit and senior debt ratings have a stable outlook, in line with that of its parent Banco Santander.
+SCF's deposit and senior debt ratings have a stable outlook and incorporates our expected performance for the bank's credit profile.
+The stable outlook on SCF's ratings is also in line with that of its parent Banco Santander.